vilasvarghese/linux/Readme.md

 journalctl
-This displays all log messages from the oldest to the newest.
+This will display all log messages from the oldest to the newest, which can be a very long output.
 It uses a pager (like less), so you can scroll, search, and navigate.

 4.2 Important journalctl Options journalctl -b: Show logs from the current boot.
-(Most frequently used).
+This is one of the most frequently used options.

-journalctl -b -1: Show logs from the previous boot.
+journalctl -b -1: Show logs from the previous boot. (-b -2 for the boot before that, etc.).

 journalctl -f: Follow the journal in real-time (like tail -f).
-Excellent for live debugging.
+This is excellent for live debugging.

 journalctl -u <unit_name>: Show logs for a specific systemd unit (service).